 General

-March’s LP Focus
+April’s LP Focus

 March 2016 – This month all LP levels focus on sounds and letters.
 While we are still working towards best practices in this area, a growing body of research supports the importance of including phonemic awareness and phonics activities when teaching reading to students with Down syndrome.
 Pre-K and Level 1 classes focus on noticing…